SamMurshed/MedQT/README.md

 Used by API for patient ETA calculations

-# Event Logger Service
+# Mongo DB Service

-Stores system events from the API

-Helps with debugging, accountability, and analytics
+Mongo DB database hosted by the droplet

 ---